Rules & Gameplay

 Do I need to read a rulebook before playing?

 No. The Recovered Memories system introduces mechanics progressively through in-game prompts as you reach each new universe.
 Universe 1 has 5 mechanics — you can learn them in 2-3 minutes before your first move.
-By the time you reach Universe 6, you will have encountered all the strategic depth naturally.

 How long does a first session take?